facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 Amqplib uses the `consume` method to handle incoming messages and return a [consumerTag](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume).
 At the moment NestJS implementation does not handle the consumerTag and there isn’t a way to remove the consumer from the current channel.

 GracefulServerRMQ overrides the `setupChannel` method from the base implementation and stores the consumer tag in a class field (you can compare the methods).
-The `setupChannel` is the method provided to `createChannel` method of the amqp-connection-manager server.
+The `setupChannel` is the method provided to the `createChannel` method of the amqp-connection-manager server.

 > _As you can see in the amqp-connection-manager documentation:_ “The setup functions will be run every time amqp-connection-manager reconnects, to make sure your channel and broker are in a sane state.”